If you’re looking for a killer leg workout for building an impressive pair of gams, you’re in the right place.

 Take the Quiz

-For instance, let’s say your workout calls for 4-to-6 reps of squats (as this one does).
-If you get 6 reps for all three sets of squats, add 5 pounds to each side of the bar (10 pounds total) for your next set and work with that weight until you can (eventually) squat it for 3 sets of 6 reps, and so forth.
+For example, if your training program for legs calls for 4-to-6 reps of squats and you get 6 reps for a set, add 10 pounds total for your next set and work with that weight until you can (eventually) squat it for a set of 6 reps, and so forth.

 Eat enough calories and protein.

-In order to maximize muscle and strength gain, you need to maintain a mild calorie surplus, or around 110% of your total daily energy expenditure (TDEE) every day.
+To maximize muscle and strength gain, maintain a daily calorie surplus of around 110% of your total daily energy expenditure (TDEE).

-That’s not all, though—you need to eat enough protein to allow your leg muscles to recover, repair, and grow effectively, too.
-Specifically, you want to eat at least one gram of protein per pound of body weight per day.
+You also need to eat enough protein to allow your leg muscles to recover, repair, and grow effectively.
+Aim to eat at least one gram of protein per pound of body weight per day.

 Take the right supplements.

-Here are the best supplements for supporting your leg workouts:
+Here are the best supplements for supporting your training program for legs:

 • One serving of Pulse per day.
 Pulse is a 100% natural pre-workout drink that enhances energy, mood, and focus; increases strength and endurance; and reduces fatigue.
 You can also get Pulse with caffeine or without.